3 Key Salesforce Marketing Cloud Benefits

 According to the 2015 “Voice of the Customer” survey by independent research firm Confirmit, the Salesforce Marketing Cloud enables +46% faster campaign deployment and +43% increase in marketing ROI.
 It does this by listening to and guiding customers along a personalized and responsive journey.

 Here are the three main Salesforce Marketing Cloud benefits.

 - Listen to customers

 The Salesforce Marketing Cloud benefits marketers by enabling them to really listen to their customers and prospects across the internet.
 They can learn much more about what their targets have already done or will likely do in the future.
-Marketing teams can then use this information to create and deliver far more personalised customer interactions.
+Marketing teams can then use this information to create and deliver far more personalized customer interactions.

 Journey Builder listens to what customers are doing.
 Specific triggers set off various actions that guide the customer’s individual journey with tailored messages.
-Marketers aren’t just sending out mass emails randomly, they’re listening for certain behaviours that call for a specific response.
+Marketers aren’t just sending out mass emails randomly, they’re listening for certain behaviors that call for a specific response.
 For example, if someone just abandoned their cart at checkout or opened an email, marketing can follow-up with the individually appropriate content.

 The Salesforce Marketing Cloud is focused on guiding individual journeys, not market segments.
 It continually listens to how customers are behaving, enabling marketers to deliver more relevant content and build more successful customer relationships.